 In laboratory tests on mice, researchers still cannot understand if such communications really take place, but in tests the guinea pigs seem to work better and more homogeneously with each other.

 At some point in the future it will be possible to literally put together more minds, even for recreational or work reasons.
 Sounds like the scary version of a group project.Zach Weinersmith

 Controlling someone's thoughts can mean having the ability to kill him: mind reading has serious consequences.
-Fraudulently accessing a brain stimulator can mean controlling your mood, even aspects of your personality.
+Fraudulently accessing a brain stimulator can mean controlling his mood, even aspects of his personality.